Amazing First Session and LGBTQ and Conflicting Religious Values Seminar.

 Presenter: Presenter: Shimmy Feintuch, LCSW CASAC-G , Simcha Feuerman, LCSW-R, DHL

-These webinars offer 6 Live Interactive Continuing Education Credits
+These workshops offer 6 Live Interactive Continuing Education Credits

 FULL DAY WEBINAR